issue

 As news reports have stated (Winona Post, 12/21/2015), citizens assume that "things are going to get better" due to the new state law.
 Unfortunately, passing a law does not guarantee that the enforcement agency will follow the intent of the law.
 Recent licensing decisions by the MN Board of Animal Health places into question their abilities to enforce the law properly and protect animals within Minnesota breeding kennels.

-Due to ineffective enforcement of the breeder law (and kennel law) and lack of expertise with companion animals and the companion animal field, the Companion Animal Board bill has been introduced.
-This bill will establish a board with experts to lead and respond to companion animal issues in Minnesota and those who care for these animals.
+Due to ineffective enforcement of the breeder law (and kennel law) and conflicting interests by the MN Board of Animal Health, the Companion Animal Board bill has been introduced.
+Once passed, this bill will transfer the breeder law and kennel and dealer law (licensing animal shelters) from agricultural interests to the Companion Animal Board, with expertise in pet welfare.
+This new board will lead and respond to companion animal issues in Minnesota and those who care for these animals.

 • Local regulation